ashvtol/musync/README.md

  4. Linux/Unix based environment to support shell scripts

  After you installed 1.
-Android Stand-alone SDK Tools place it you Documents folder, make sure to set the adb path, this is how it's done
+Android Stand-alone SDK Tools place it you Documents folder, make sure to set the adb path, this is how it's done on a MAC
  ```
  1. Open Your Terminal